 - Year Completed

-The design of the Boys and Girls Club of Charlottesville/Albemarle is meant to convey a sense of shelter and invitation.
-A broad overhanging roof provides gathering space, and a transparent facade shows off the activities within.
+The building is meant to portray a sense of shelter and invitation.
+A broad, overhanging roof provides gathering space while the transparent facade shows off the activities within.
 The two-story structure forms two sides of a courtyard, with a future municipal aquatic facility completing the composition.
-The floor plan is as open as possible, with the various activities fl owing together and inviting exploration.
+The floor plan is as open as possible, with the various activities flowing together and inviting exploration.
 The facility contains junior and teen activity areas, art room, cafe, kitchen, study/computer area, and dance room.
 The teen area and lobby overlook a gymnasium on the lower floor that also contains administrative offices.
 The gymnasium and lobby are glazed and open onto an athletic field and woods beyond.
 Exterior walls establish a thickened zone in which cabinetry contains mechanical units that eliminate duct work, and provides storage for activity materials and seating.
-The building is LEED certified.
+The building is LEED certified